Audace/audace.github.io/_posts/2016-07-04-teaching-programming-is-useless.md

 ---
 layout: post
-title: Teaching Programming in High Schools Will Be Useless
+title: Teaching programming in high schools will be useless
 comments: true
 ---